bcbrown/bookreviews/2016/README.md

 >"The limits of my language mean the limits of my world."
 P88

->"If by eternity it is understood no endless temporal duration but timelessness, then he lives eternally who lives in the present."
+>"If by eternity it is understood not endless temporal duration but timelessness, then he lives eternally who lives in the present."
 P106

 ### Tyranny of Words
 An interesting book from the 30s, it is written as a sort of layman's exposition of the ideas expressed by Korzybski, Ogden, and Richards.
 A better, more modern treatment is Language in Thought and Action, listed first.